souvikinator/gofuzz/README.md

 ## What is it?

 GOFUZZ is fast web fuzzer which takes in URL as input and test the URL for diffrent set of inputs provided by the user.
+Currently in Beta phase (now that sounds professional xD)

 <p align="center">
    <img src="https://i.postimg.cc/Mpmq7n2f/gofuzz-usage.png"/>